0xor0ne/RoustKit/README.md

 > `RUST_VERSION` and `BINDGEN_VERSION`.
 See section
 > [Configuration](#configuration) for the details.

-Once the Linux kernel source code has been extracted in `$WDIR/`
+Once the Linux kernel source code has been extracted, you can proceed to build
+it:

 ```bash
 cd $WDIR/kernel/linux